 |17||Hurst-Euless-Bedford ISD||10||72.1||90||45.3||32.5%||38.8%||14.3%||Arlington, Bedford, Colleyville, Euless, Fort Worth, Hurst, North Richland Hills|

 |18||Wylie ISD||10||70.9||92||36.2||20.0%||34.5%||16.1%||Lavon, Murphy, Sachse, St. Paul, Wylie|

 |19||Celina ISD||10||70.8||91||39.0||23.3%||17.5%||34.1%||Celina, McKinney, Weston|

 |20||Northwest ISD||10||69.6||90||39.0||24.3%||37.5%||13.3%||Aurora, Flower Mound, Fort Worth, Haslet, Justin, New Fairview, Newark, Northlake, Rhome, Roanoke, Southlake, Trophy Club|

 |23||Mansfield ISD||10||66.0||87||39.0||21.4%||42.5%||12.5%||Arlington, Burleson, Fort Worth, Grand Prairie, Mansfield|

 |24||Midlothian ISD||10||65.2||87||36.9||17.7%||34.1%||21.1%||Cedar Hill, Midlothian, Ovilla, Waxahachie|

 Source: Texas Education Agency

-If you are looking for a uniquely qualified buyer's agent who works personally with each of his clients, please call 972 355-3511 or send me an e-mail and let's talk about how I can assist you.
-If you will be coming from outside the Dallas Fort Worth area and want me to show you houses while you are here, please call me before finalizing your travel plans.
+If you are looking for a professional, business-savvy buyer's agent, please call 972 355-3511 or send me an email and let's talk about how we can assist you.
+If you will be traveling from outside the DFW area and want us to show you houses while you are here, please call before finalizing your plans.